frederick-masterton/HTML5-twitter-bootstrap-CSS3-how-to-guide/README.md

         </div>
     </div>
 </div>
+-->

  Here's the layout of the site we're going to be thinking up a pretty generic website:

-1.Header - Site's logo image and navigation.
-2.Main Splash - Site's jQuery image slider or something eye catching 3.A side bar - Site may have some kind of new deals, best selling items usually.
+1.Header - Site's logo image and navigation. /n \n 2.Main Splash - Site's jQuery image slider or something eye catching 3.A side bar - Site may have some kind of new deals, best selling items usually.
 4.Footer - Copyright information, follow on social media etc.
 5.Descriptive content - Maybe special collections, A sale or an in depth look for a product.

 Please see index.html for the code.

-Useful tags:
-1.<div class=”container”> -Encompases everything you want to do in a container class.
-2.<div class="hero-unit"> - This tag
-3.<ul class="nav nav-list"> -
-4.<div class="footer">
+Enjoy!